 Santiago-SCL, Chile

-In the years since its reopening, SAETA has continued to exclusively lease Airbus A320s, and in time the company started to acquire new aircraft.
-By 2019 the SAETA started taking delivery of the newer generation Airbus A320neo with an eye towards retiring the A320-200s within a couple of years.
+In the years following the airline’s reopening, SAETA has continued to exclusively lease its Airbus A320s, and in time the company was able to acquire newer generation aircraft.
+By 2019 the SAETA took delivery of the newer generation Airbus A320neo with plans to retire its A320-200s in the early 2020s.

 2020-2023: Covid 19

 Ecuador was first struck by the Covid 19 Pandemic during February 2020.
-The pandemic and its accompanying drop in oil prices led to very severe economic problems throughout the country.
-SAETA responded with a mix of furloughs and early retirements, but for the most part was able to remain viable by using many of their aircraft as preighters (passenger aircraft repurposed as impromptu freighters).
+The pandemic and an accompanying drop in oil prices led to very severe economic problems throughout the country.
+SAETA responded with a mix of furloughs and early retirements, but for the most part was able to remain viable by using many of their aircraft as preighters (passenger aircraft repurposed as impromptu freighters) to carry essential cargo to and from Ecuador.
+The company also provided repatriation flights for Ecuadorians looking to return home.

-Regardless, some routes had to be cut and the airline’s network shrank for a time, while a few unused aircraft placed in storage at an airfield in Arizona, USA.
+Regardless, some routes had to be cut and the airline’s network shrank for a time, while some unused aircraft were placed into storage at an airfield in Arizona, USA to wait things out.

 Today and the Future